New Jersey workers’ compensation insurance

 However, you should consider buying this coverage even if it's not required.
 Your health insurance might not cover injuries that are related to work, which would leave you responsible for medical bills.
 On top of that, you would miss out on wage replacement benefits that can help keep your business running while you recover.

-How much does workers' compensation coverage cost in New Jersey?
+How much does workers' compensation insurance cost in New Jersey?

-Estimated employer rates for workers’ compensation in New Jersey are $1.45 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in New Jersey are $1.26 per $100 of covered wages [PDF].

-How does workers’ comp work in New Jersey?
+How does workers’ comp insurance work in New Jersey?

 Workers' compensation insurance covers the cost of treatment for injured workers.
 It also provides 70% of a worker's average weekly wage during recovery if the injured employee is disabled for more than seven days.